antrea-io/antrea/docs/network-policy.md

-# Native Network Policies
+# Antrea Network Policies

+## Summary

+Antrea supports standard K8s NetworkPolicies to secure traffic between Pods.
+These NetworkPolicies are written from an application developers perspective, hence they lack the ability to gain a finer-grained control over the security policies that a cluster administrator would require.
+This document describes a few new CRDs supported by Antrea to provide the administrator with more control over security within the cluster and which are meant to co-exist with and complement the K8s NetworkPolicy.

 ## Tier

-Antrea supports grouping native NetworkPolicies together in a tiered fashion to provide a hierarchy of security policies.
-This is achieved by setting the native NetworkPolicies, like a ClusterNetworkPolicy, with the name of the `tier` to which it is associated.
+Antrea supports grouping Antrea NetworkPolicies together in a tiered fashion to provide a hierarchy of security policies.
+This is achieved by setting the Antrea NetworkPolicies, like a ClusterNetworkPolicy, with the name of the `tier` to which it is associated.
 Each tier has a priority associated with it, which determines its relative order among other tiers.